picturesbyrobots/td-style-guide/README.md

 <a name="1.2"></a>
 <a name=".gitignore"></a>
 ## Use a `.gitignore` to keep large files out of your repo.
 `HAP` or `NOTCH` files are great for playback.
 Unfortuneatly, these files can get VERY large.
 Ideally you should use .gitignore to ignore all files in the `mov` directory to keep them out of the project.
 On cloning the repo a combination of .bat scripts and or manual copying from seperate distro links should be use to get the file up to speed.
-Ideally the projects `README.md` will have project and or organization specefic guidelines on how a new developer can go about getting content files
+Ideally the projects `README.md` will have project and or organization specefic guidelines on how a new developer can go about getting content files.

 <a name="1.3"></a>